 |Chain local search||3 N / 2||1||N||(1 + Log2 N) N2 / 2||1 + Log2 N||(1 + Log2 N) N2 / 2|

 The best improvement strategy is by far the slowest.
 For the bit sum problem chain local search requires the least number of evaluations, while for the identity permutation problem it requires approximately 1 / Ln(2) = 1.44 times more evaluations than the first improvement strategy.
 Chaining has the benefit of reduced overhead associated with move generation thanks to the low number of iterations.
 In the two toy problems, performing a move and evaluating the resulting solution takes constant time, so move generation has an impact comparable to or greater than the move evaluation, making chain local search the fastest overall.
 Despite originating from oversimplified problems, these results (related to the latter problem in particular) are roughly indicative of the actual performance.
-Tests on real problem show that chain local search usually requires more (by a factor up to 2x) evaluations than the first improvement strategy, but produces better results.
+Tests on real problems show that chain local search usually requires more (by a factor up to 2x) evaluations than the first improvement strategy, but produces better results.

 // Make a MoveList for the Local Search.
 Level determines the neighborhood size, // with 1 being the smallest. procedure MakeLSMoveList( var MoveList : TMoveList; const Solution : TSolution; Level : Integer); // Apply a Move to the Solution procedure PerformMove( var Solution : TSolution; const Move : TMove); overload; // Apply a Move to the Solution, save Undo procedure PerformMove( var Solution : TSolution; var Undo : TMoveUndo; const Move : TMove); overload; // Undo the last move applied to the Solution procedure UndoMove( var Solution : TSolution; const Undo : TMoveUndo);